-When you partner with a property management answering service, a professional call operator can receive the same guidelines that you give to your employees.
+When you partner with our property management services, a professional call operator can receive the same guidelines that you give to your employees.
 They will convey the same information and avoid saying anything or asking questions that are not uniform to your policies.

 3. Asking For the Wrong Form of ID